 Achieving better credit scores is another great reason to refinance.
 If the homeowner’s credit score has gotten better because mortgage payments have been made on time, the homeowner may be able to take advantage of that improved credit by refinancing into a loan with lower interest rates decreased payments.

 Debt consolidation that will help the credit score is another great reason for cash-out refinancing.
 The homeowner can use the money from a cash-out refinance to pay off other bills such as credit cards.
 This is the same as transferring the debt into the home loan.
 Due to the fact that mortgage rates are most likely lower than that of credit cards, not only will the total amount of monthly payments go down, but the interest paid will also be tax deductible.
-It is good to check with an accountant to make sure.
+It is good to check with an accountant to make sure your home loan is structured in a way where you are allowed to deduct the interest payments from your income taxes.

 The homeowner can use a cash-out refinance loan to tap into the equity that has been build up in the home.
 The homeowner may want to consolidate debts and pay off credit card accounts, send a child to college, or make improvements to the home.

 Through cash-out refinance, at closing the homeowner receives a lump sum.
 Those who are responsible put the money to good use.
 This may mean they are planning for retirement, making home improvements, or paying off other creditors charging higher interest rates.